New Park Community Centre, New Park Road, CHICHESTER PO19 7XY

 Places are limited to eight people per workshop, and cost £50 per person.

-To book please email Antonia on firstname.lastname@example.org, a deposit of £25 is required to secure your place.
+To book please email Antonia on firstname.lastname@example.org.
+Full payment is required to secure your place.

 Please bring a packed lunch, and teas, coffees and biscuits are all provided.